ccmucdenver/ccm-docs/docs/TermsandConditions.md

-Please do not store or process any sensitive information on this system, such as proprietary data, health records, grades, social security numbers, potentially defense-related data, or data related to technology restricted in any way, in particular technology which may be subject to restrictions on export to some countries.
+Please do not store or process any sensitive information on this system, such as proprietary data, health records, grades, social security numbers, potentially defense-related data, or data related to technology restricted in any way, particularly technology which may be subject to restrictions on export to some countries.
 In more detail:

 * No project or data are allowed on this resource that require compliance with any regulations or security standards, including HIPPA, FERPA, NIST SP 800-171, etc. No Controlled Unclassified Information (CUI) is allowed.
 This system is not suitable for [CU highly confidential](https://www.cu.edu/data-governance/resources-support/data-classification) data.